SimranKumari93/uber-trip-analysis/README.md

 The prject is in the development phase and today i created data models

 # trying to solve this problem statement but today i would like to take a break coz i have my google assessment tomorrow
+# i too don't know what to say just wanted to speak up about my hesitation this is first time i am writing google's online assessment
+# and i am very much excited and bit timid too i hope for best